judell/community-calendar/README.md

   1. Check for VTIMEZONE information in the calendar.
   2. If not found, use X-WR-TIMEZONE property.
   3. Fall back to the user-specified default timezone.
-  4. Use UTC as a last resort.
+  4. If all else fails, use UTC, but flag the timezone as uncertain.

 ### `parse_vtimezone(cal)`